hdra/hndr.me/content/olds/windows-phone-8-winrt-and-so-on.md

 Title: Windows Phone 8, WinRT, and so on.
 Date: 2012-06-24 13:01
+Summary: Some thoughts on the new announcement regarding Windows Phone.
 Tags: rants, windows phone, wp7, wp8

 This post is basically a rant.
 TLDR: